xtuml/bridgepoint/doc-bridgepoint/notes/9057_signature_editing/9057_signature_editing_ant.md

-For this architecture to work, certain restrictions would need to be set in place (at least initially). `.masl` files must be read only from the perspective of BridgePoint.
-If users are allowed to edit in text and BridgePoint can re-persist the files on a structural change, there is a possibility of some import failure (maybe due to syntax error) that causes source to be overwritten when it should not.
-The assertion that `.masl` files are read only would mean that adding, deleting, typing, and otherwise changing signatures from BridgePoint (model explorer or properties) would be disabled.
+For this architecture to work, certain restrictions would need to be set in place (at least initially). `.masl` files must be read only from the perspective of the BridgePoint structural editor.
+If users are allowed to edit signatures in text and BridgePoint can re-persist the files on a structural change, there is a possibility of some load failure (maybe due to syntax error) that causes source MASL to be overwritten when it should not.
+The assertion that `.masl` files are read only to the BridgePoint structural editor would mean that adding, deleting, assigning types, and otherwise changing signatures from BridgePoint (model explorer or properties) would be disabled.
 These actions could be modified to simply open the `.masl` file to the right place.

 5.1.2 Challenges and risks